Articles of Incorporation and Rules

 2. Candidates cannot serve as vote-counting observers

-(Determination of the Winner)
+(Determination of Winners)

 • If there are five or fewer faculty/staff union member candidates, the Directors will declare all of them elected.
 If there are six or more faculty/staff union member candidates, the Directors will declare the top five candidates with the most votes elected.
 In the event of a tie in votes, the winner will be determined by drawing lots